Collaborative Divorce: Achieving your goals without hostility

 Under Florida law, the parties’ prior standard of living is merely one factor among many that a judge may consider when determining alimony, asset distribution or child support payments.
 In a collaborative proceeding, the parties and the neutral experts on their collaborative team are not limited to specific factors, which increases the likelihood of reaching an acceptable solution.
 Although, it will always be somewhat a compromise, the outcome will have been reached tailor-made to your personal values and goals, not a cold checklist.
 This is one area in which collaborative divorce can boast a significant advantage over a traditional courtroom divorce; having a neutral financial expert to advise both parties on the best possible choices for their standard of living can result in more satisfied parties at the conclusion of the divorce.

 It is also important to note that in March 2016, the governor signed Florida’s Collaborative Law Process Act, which codifies collaborative law and legitimizes this new way to divorce.

-Contact A Collaborative Law Attorney
+Contact A Collaborative Law Lawyer

 A growing area of law, collaborative divorce can be an excellent fit for many couples.
-If you believe you may be one of them, your first step can be to call an experienced attorney.
-Not all attorneys are certified in collaborative divorce, and many who are certified, have limited to no experience.
+If you believe you may be one of them, your first step can be to call an experienced lawyer.
+Not all lawyers are certified in collaborative divorce, and many who are certified, have limited to no experience.
 In contrast, the Orlando collaborative lawyers at the firm of Goodblatt · Leo, have significant experience in the collaborative law process, and are happy to help you decide if this process is for you.
 We are eager to share the many positives of collaborative divorce.
 Contact us today at 407-228-7007 to set up an appointment.